 One of the biggest hurdles for new rental real estate investors looking to buy their first rental property is the cost.
 Yet while high property prices can be an obstacle for some, for other investors, the solution is to look for reduced-price residential properties.
 Many properties that sell below market value are foreclosed homes.
 And at first glance, those discount prices may seem like a bargain.
 But before you buy one, it’s important to carefully weigh both the pros and cons of purchasing a foreclosed home to use as a Burbank rental property.

-The main and most obvious benefit of getting a foreclosed property for your future rental is the price.
-Foreclosures tend to be priced below market rates because the banks that keep them don’t like to own real estate – they prefer their money.
-This causes the banks to be motivated to sell.
-Indeed, it is vital to understand why foreclosures are often sold at a reduced price because they aren’t usually in good condition.
-Yet, if you have the skills or budget to perform a bit of fixing up, a foreclosed home may be the best choice.
+The first and most obvious benefit of buying a foreclosed property to use as a rental is the price.
+Foreclosures tend to be priced below market rates because the banks that hold them don’t want to own real estate – they want their money.
+This often makes the banks motivated to sell.
+Of course, it’s also important to understand why foreclosures are regularly sold at a reduced price.
+The most common reason is that the properties aren’t always in good condition.
+But if you have the skills or budget to do a little fixing up, a foreclosed home may be right for you.